 No. of Participants: 22 women, 4 men

 The training began with an introduction and ice-breaking session by YPPLE Ms. Salomi Christie.
-She spoke about the Rehnuma programme and the work done through Rehnuma Law Centre, Rangareddy on the ground.
-She enlightened the participants about the role of paralegals and understanding community conflict.
-Free legal aid and the purpose behind the establishment of the National Legal Services Authority was touched upon.
+She spoke about the Rehnuma programme and the work done through Rehnuma Law Centre, Rangareddy on the ground and enlightened the participants about the role of paralegals and understanding community conflict.
+Free legal aid and the purpose behind the establishment of the National Legal Services Authority was elaborated upon.

 After that a film was screened on free legal aid, how to file a complaint with the police, F.I.R. and arrest-related procedures.
 A discussion was held after the film was screened.